ShashankKumarSaxena/PDA/docs/quickstart.rst

     client.run('your token here')

 Let's name this file ``example_bot.py``.
-Make sure not to name it ``PDA.py`` as that'll conflict with the library.
+Make sure not to name it ``pda.py`` as that'll conflict with the library.

 There's a lot going on here, so let's walk you through it step by step.

 1. The first line just imports the library, if this raises a `ModuleNotFoundError` or `ImportError` then head on over to :ref:`installing` section to properly install.
 2. Next, we create an instance of a :class:`Client`.
-This client is our connection to PDA.
+This client is our connection to pda.
 3. We then use the :meth:`Client.event` decorator to register an event.
 This library has many events.
    Since this library is asynchronous, we do things in a "callback" style manner.